About Parker

 and senior management.

-Community consultation is now routinely used across the whole of the
+Community consultation and dialogue is now routinely used across the

-public sector.
-It is important that the right type of
+public sector and not-for-profit sector.
+It is important that the

-consultation process is put in place for a particular purpose.
+consultation and dialogue process is put in place for a particular

-in your project.
-We have developed a particular methodology for
+processes, we have a particular methodology for community and

 Facilitation